aws-samples/aws-lambda-sap-oauth/README.md

 ## License

 See the [LICENSE](LICENSE) file for details.
-See the See the [THIRD-PARTY-LICENSES](THIRD-PARTY-LICENSES) file for details about 3rd party software and their licenses.
+See the [THIRD-PARTY-LICENSES](THIRD-PARTY-LICENSES) file for details about 3rd party software and their licenses.